Sardar Sarovar Dam: Water management

 The reservoir operation in the catchment area during the monsoons (from July to October) is well synchronized with the rain forecast.
 The River Bed Power House (RPBH) is responsible for strategically maximizing the annual allocation of water share.
 It ensures that minimum water flows downstream, and maximum water is used in the dam overflow period (generally in Monsoons).
-In non-monsoon months, RPBH takes measures to minimize the conventional and operational losses, avoiding water storage, restricting water intensive perennial crops, adoption of underground pipelines, proper maintenance of canals, related structures and operation of canals on a rotational basis.
+In non-monsoon months, RPBH takes measures to minimize the conventional and operational losses, avoiding water storage, restricting water-intensive perennial crops, adoption of underground pipelines, proper maintenance of canals, related structures and operation of canals on a rotational basis.

 History

 This project was envisioned by the first Home Minister of India, Sardar Vallabhbhai Patel.
 Jawaharlal Nehru laid the foundation stone of this project in 1961.
-A thorough survey was carried out by his government to study the usage of the Narmada River which flows through states of Madhya Pradesh and Gujarat to the Arabian Sea.
+His government carried out a thorough survey to study the usage of the Narmada River, which flows through the states of Madhya Pradesh and Gujarat to the Arabian Sea.

-As the river was shared between the three states (Gujarat, Maharashtra and Madhya Pradesh) there were disputes regarding sharing of water and other important resources.
+As the river was shared between the three states (Gujarat, Maharashtra and Madhya Pradesh) there were disputes regarding the sharing of water and other important resources.
 As the negotiations were not successful a report was created, and the Narmada Water Dispute Tribunal (NWDT) was established in 1969.
 In 1979 the NWDT gave its verdict after assessing all the reports.

 Importance in Gujarat

 This dam is called 'the lifeline of Gujarat'.
-Seventy five percent of Gujarat's command area is considered a drought prone area, this dam will cater for domestic water supply to the regions of Kutch and Saurashatra.
+Seventy-five percent of Gujarat's command area is considered a drought-prone area, this dam will cater for domestic water supply to the regions of Kutch and Saurashatra.
 In 2021, for the first time Sardar Sarovar Dam provided waters for irrigation in summers.